Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Inquiry.md

 ## Minimum Requirements

-Get transaction inquiry request can be initiated by sending the request to the appopriate endpoint by providing valid `transactionId` or `orderId` with no minimum field requirement.
+Get transaction inquiry request can be initiated by sending the request to the appropriate endpoint by providing valid `transactionId` or `orderId` with no minimum field requirement.

 ---